 Like a lot of great questions, it’s simple on the surface but has the potential to change almost every aspect of how we do things — including how we plan and participate in meetings.

-McKeown tells this story his experience being more focused on fewer things as a meeting participant, at an event that was jam-packed with opportunities:
+McKeown tells this story about being more focused on fewer things at an event that was jam-packed with opportunities:

 “I was at a ‘King Kong’ event — the Latin America World Economic Forum.
 It was full of amazing speakers, back to back.
 After two days, I was experiencing meeting fatigue.
 There was not enough space to reflect and not enough space to connect with other people.